NicolasKiely/acc_intel_mini_proj/README.md

 more friendly to unit testing though.

 - More stat queries for actors, movies, and directors.
+Maybe a regression model or something fun.

 - Load facebook likes for the actors/directors.
 Right now those fields are getting dropped.

+- Replace the query in rank-personnel with an aggregation query.
+Right now the aggregation is done in code, which is very slow as it has to keep loading the movie records.